 This place is definitely on my bucket list of cabins to one day visit!
 Even if I have to haul in enough Miller beer on a hand truck!
 I mean, what else are you going to drink if you come out here? 🙂

-7 thoughts on “(REVISED August 7, 2022) Cabins and Shelters You Can Rent in Michigan’s State Parks”
+11 thoughts on “(REVISED June 16, 2023) Cabins, Tents and Shelters You Can Rent in Michigan’s State Parks